Any interaction with the UserVoice API requires a trusted API client. You can create one by following this guide.

 An external account (labeled as an Account in the Admin Console) represents a financial relationship between you and your customer.
 It also functions as a way of grouping users together and assigning properties to the group.
 An external account can be associated with many external users, thus creating a many-to-many relationship between external accounts and UserVoice users.

 External accounts should be assigned an ID so that the relationship between external users and external accounts can be established.
 The one exception to this is that the external account ID is allowed to be null if it is embedded inside an external user record on import, but external accounts created in this way will not be able to be associated with any other external user.
-This is useful if you do not need to ever associate multiple users to an account, but still want to set MRR and LTV for your users (useful in a B2C context).
+This is useful if you do not need to ever associate multiple users to an account, but still want to set revenue for your users (useful in a B2C context).

 External accounts can also have custom fields, which can be used for further segmentation of your feedback data.
 This is especially useful in B2B scenarios.